iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 1. Upload `ithoughts-tooltip-glossary.zip` to the `/wp-content/plugins/` directory
 2. Unzip the archive
 3. Activate the plugin through the 'Plugins' menu in WordPress

-If you create your own single template for glossary terms, don't forget to remove the reference filter.

 == Frequently Asked Questions ==